angela-d/brain-dump/android/de-google-android-with-lineageos.md

 ### Secure Your Phone
 - [AF Wall](https://f-droid.org/en/packages/dev.ukanth.ufirewall/) (requires root) is a substantially thorough firewall.
 Once installed, block everything by default and trial-and-error what truly needs access.
 Warning: For whatever reason, the Linux kernel hammers web access and I've yet to find a reason for this.
 Android being Google at the core, one can only suspect this is some unsavory occurrence.
 I've had it blocked for 2+ years without adverse reaction; Lineage and all apps update (when I want them to).

-Apps like music players, note taking apps and calendars *don't* need web access and I find most apps hammer the web trying to send analytic data to the mothership, cycle ads, or whatever creepy data the app development companies want in exchange for giving you 'free' apps; even with the "don't send diagnostic data to developers" checked.
+Apps like music players, note taking apps and calendars *don't* need web access (if you have local mp3s on your phone) and I find most apps hammer the web trying to send analytic data to the mothership, cycle ads, or whatever creepy data the app development companies want in exchange for giving you 'free' apps; even with the "don't send diagnostic data to developers" checked.

 Apps like *period trackers* have been caught siphoning users' personal data.